timoxa0/silk-guardian/README.md

 ## silk-guradian
 silk-guardian is a kill switch for unknown usb devices, build as kernel module.
-This is a fork of @NateBrune's silk-guardian.
+This is a fork of [NateBrune's silk-guardian](https://github.com/NateBrune/silk-guardian).
 I've  added some features, more usabilty and packaged it as a dkms module.
 There is an [Arch AUR package](https://aur.archlinux.org/packages/silk-guardian-dkms) for it.

 Check out how it looks like: